optimizely/nuclear-js/reactor-interface.md

 - **getter** `array|Getter` any array or arguments that can be passed to `reactor.get`
 - **handler** `function` called with the value of `reactor.get(getter)`
-- Returns an unobserver function that when called stops observation and removes any listeners
+- Returns an unobserve function that when called stops observation and removes any listeners

 **Usage**